-All other services that you might expect to find in a High Street bank are offered by La Poste.
+The bank does not offer foreign exchange, but all other services that you might expect to find in a High Street bank are offered by La Poste.

 To open an account you can start the process on the internet, but best to visit your local branch with your passport, utility bills and proof of income, eg tax notice.